nikitavoloboev/data/docs/movies/acting.md

 I share a list of my favorite [actors](https://www.imdb.com/list/ls099077697/) & [actresses](https://www.imdb.com/list/ls098138063/).

+Loved an [interview of Ben Mendelsohn](https://www.youtube.com/watch?v=65HymY-KJes) as he describes [his approach and experience with acting](https://youtu.be/65HymY-KJes?t=1377).

 ## Notes

 - [Be a joiner.
 If you sit around waiting for things to happen, they never will.
 Strange as it seems, acting begets opportunities to act.
 So, we have to get out there and act!](https://www.reddit.com/r/acting/comments/jot9qu/read_jenna_fischers_book_on_acting/)